kolahimself/Elements-of-AI/README.md

-# Elements-of-AI-solutions
+# Elements-of-AI

-My solutions to exercises that i cover at https://buildingai.elementsofai.com/
+This Repository contains AI algorithms that i learn at https://buildingai.elementsofai.com/